 Very shortly we had our quota of fish caught and commenced pulling our nets and getting ready to depart from the lake.
 We had a very successful winter of fishing.
 I was sent back to Sled Lake to hire Baptiste Merasty to take us back to Big River, which I did.

-Nels and his companions pushed on northward in search of a stopping place in order to obtain the food they needed.
+Nels and his companions pushed on northward in search of a stopping place to obtain the food they needed.
 They hadn't eaten for three days.
-At the north end of Stoney they found nothing.
-Tired and hungry, they journeyed on to another stopping place half way between the north end of Sled Lake.
+At the north end of Stoney, they found nothing.
+Tired and hungry, they journeyed on to another stopping place halfway between the north end of Sled Lake.
 When they arrived they found abandoned buildings; no people or food.
-It was too early for these half way houses to be opened.
+It was too early for these halfway houses to be opened.
 Hungry, desperate, and discouraged after many days of travelling, the inexperienced fishermen finally discovered Baptiste Mirasty's fishing camp on the shore of Sled Lake.
 Joyfully, the men sat down to a meal of baked fish and bannock.

 The following is a continuation of Nels' first fishing trip north, and his later experiences in Dore Lake, as told by himself.

-At Baptiste Miraty's place we were told it was just a little ways to Dore.
-We got to the Dore Lake shore quite late at night; there was nobody there.
-We camped, and next day walked up to Michel Point.
+At Baptiste Miraty's place we were told it was just a little way to Dore.
+We got to the Dore Lakeshore quite late at night; there was nobody there.
+We camped, and the next day walked up to Michel Point.
 An Indian family living there gave us fresh deer meat and bannock.
-The Indian told us not to go on the Lake, as it had only froze overnight.
+The Indian told us not to go on the Lake, as it had only frozen overnight.
 It was a good seven miles to our fish camp at Spruce Point.
 We started out with the ice cracking at every step.
 One blow of the hatchet and we would go through.
 The men at the camp had expected that we would have gone through the ice.
 But somehow we made it.